Hyvä Checkout Evaluation Result Types

 ->asCustomType('success');

-// "fooCustomNavigationTask" will serve as the identifier for the navigation task on the frontend.
+// "fooCustomNavigationTask" is the task identifier on the frontend.

 return $resultFactory->createNavigationTask('fooCustomNavigationTask', $task)->executeAfter();